 She shrugged and sat down in Laurel's chair.
 "He was in the fight.
 You know how he is.
 It's where we get it."

 He laughed.
 "Yeah, I think you're right."
-He reached across the bed, took her hand when she reached back.
+He reached across the bed and took her hand when she reached back.
 "I miss you."

 "I miss you, too.
 But it's better this way."